fatum12/transfonter-core/README.md

 # @font-face generator

-Work in progress.
-Not ready for production.
-Port from https://github.com/zoltan-dulac/css3FontConverter
+Modern and simple css @font-face generator and subsetter.
+Based on https://github.com/zoltan-dulac/css3FontConverter

-This component will be use on http://transfonter.org
+This component used on http://transfonter.org

 Used software: